xLorey/FluxLoader/readme.md

 # Features
 Our tools already have:
 - 200+ default and custom events (with documentation) that you can easily subscribe to;
+- The ability to load custom Lua scripts;
+- Custom translation system for plugins;
 - Working with client and server sides;
 - Custom documented tools for working with game methods;
 - Availability of [Wiki](docs/Wiki.md), which reveals in detail the process of creating a plugin;